Russian:

 The Luzhniki Park complex is the leading Moscow facility for sports and was one of the main arenas for the 1980 Olympic Games.
 The Luzhniki Stadium is flanked by a smaller arena, a natatorium, and the indoor Sports Palace.
 There are many stadiums and swimming pools in the area, including some heated open-air pools that are in use year round.
 In addition, there are a large number of football (soccer) fields, gymnasiums, and volleyball and basketball courts; most of these are attached to individual places of work or to sports clubs.
 Moscow has several first-division football teams that now have corporate sponsors but whose origins date from the 1920s, when they were affiliated with powerful institutions of communist society: Dynamo (tied to the KGB), CSKA (the army’s team), Lokomotiv (representing railway workers), and the defiantly independent Spartak (once only loosely linked to a food producers cooperative but now controlled by Lukoil, a Russian oil giant).

 Outside the Garden Ring, Moscow is well endowed with parks and open spaces.
-Gorky Central Park of Culture along the right bank of the Moscow River is the closest to the centre and, with its amusement park, is very popular.
+Gorky Central Park of Culture along the right bank of the Moscow River is the closest to the center and, with its amusement park, is very popular.
 A large green area, covering nearly 3,000 acres (1,200 hectares), is Izmaylovsky Park on the east side.
 To the northeast is the more formal Sokolniki Park, which leads to an extensive tract of forest called Losinyi Ostrov (“Moose Island”).
-North of the city centre are the Botanical Gardens of the Academy of Sciences, one of several such gardens in the city, and the grounds of the Moscow K.A.
+North of the city center are the Botanical Gardens of the Academy of Sciences, one of several such gardens in the city, and the grounds of the Moscow K.A.
 Timiryazev Agricultural Academy.
-Bittsevsky Park, also of considerable size, has been established adjacent to the Ring Road south of the city centre.
-The Moscow Zoo, one of the world’s leading zoos, is a popular attraction west of the city centre.
+Bittsevsky Park, also of considerable size, has been established adjacent to the Ring Road south of the city center.
+The Moscow Zoo, one of the world’s leading zoos, is a popular attraction west of the city center.
 The Khimki Reservoir, just northwest of Moscow, is used for boating and aquatic sports, but even more popular are the other reservoirs to the north, just outside Greater Moscow.
 The surrounding forest-park zone provides extensive space for recreation.